thearchitector/zero-knowledge-poc/README.md

 poc for testing a zero-knowledge group-based asset system for tgf

+horribly slow/unoptimized for the sake of simplicity.
+NOT reference implementation

 - users can login/be created
 - users can create items
 - users in groups can see all items in the group